billxsheng/-CPST/Systems-Design/7-Database.md

     - Consistency- Any transaction will bring the db from one valid state to another
     - Isolation- Executing transactions concurrently has the same results as if the transactions were executed serially
     - Durability- Once a transaction has been committed, it will remain so.
 Database should hold updates even if system fails or restarts.
+- write ahead logging is the concept of forcing the log record for an update before the data page gets to disk
+- must write all log records for a transaction
+- ensures atomicity and durability

 ### Scaling a RDBMS
 #### Master-slave Replication